 Kahoot!
 Basic, a free version, features the same distance learning game modes and is and will always be available for free for K-12 teachers and schools.

-Discovery Education – digital content creators for primary and secondary schools – have added hundreds of brand-new assets to its award-winning portfolio.
+Discovery Education – digital content creators for primary and secondary schools – has added hundreds of brand-new assets to its award-winning portfolio.

 From teaching students about the virus itself, to engaging in the 2020 election, celebrating Women’s History Month and more – Discovery Education’s new resources can help minimise the disruption caused by the virus outbreak.